What Do You Do With a B.A in the Humanities? A Lot, Actually

 No matter where you look in today’s world you see people encouraging students to study the STEM fields and to get out of the humanities.
 From universities, job fairs, to attempts by a bank to get teens to learn financial literacy.
 Even Obama and presidential candidates get in on the bashing.
 As a society we tell ourselves that studying the humanities will lead to a life of poverty and unemployment.
 Since the 1990s the number of students in the humanities has been on a decline, no doubt a sign of the stigma associated with going into fields seen as less than practical.

-Often the concern is seemingly noble; work is supposedly easier to find as a scientist then as an historian.
+Often the concern is seemingly noble; work is supposedly easier to find as a scientist than as a historian.
 The concept of the philosopher as impoverished goes back even to ancient Greece, when Socrates was portrayed as a barefoot nut teaching students how to get out of paying bills by contemporary playwrights.
 As someone who tended to study in coffee shops, I can recall several occasions where complete strangers offered advice on the vital need for me to abandon the study of philosophy.
 “I am concerned for your ability to find a job,” they would tell me.
 What good Samaritans they must have thought themselves to be.

 Where those people on to something?
 Are humanities majors doomed to lives of menial jobs and reduced income?
 Is the monetary value of a humanities degree too low to warrant getting it at all?